 All students should possess computer skills that include proficiency with word processing, e-mail, spreadsheets, Internet research, and presentation programs.
-All students in the Master of Health Sciences in Clinical Leadership program are required to have a current model Personal Computer with high speed Internet access.
+All students in the Master of Health Sciences in Clinical Leadership Program are required to have a current model personal computer with high-speed Internet access.
 A computer headphone with microphone is a required accessory.

 Students must have a broadband connection to the Internet (DSL, cable, or satellite).
-Minimum system requirements of a Windows based system are that the operating system be no older than Windows XP with an 800 MHz processor and 256 mg memory.
-Storage space available to install and run required software is required.
-Software used: Current internet browser (i.e., Internet Explorer, Firefox) and Adobe Connect.
+Minimum system requirements of a Windows-based system are that the operating system be no older than Windows XP with an 800 MHz processor and 256 mg memory.
+Computer file space available to install and run apps and computer programs used by the program is required.
+Access to a current version of an internet browser (i.e., Internet Explorer, Firefox, Safari) and the application WebEx is required.

 Qualified students may be eligible for up to \$20,500 in unsubsidized Federal Stafford Student Loans.
 Limited scholarship funds are also available.
 All financial aid awards are made on the basis of documented financial need.
-Additional information is available from the Office of Financial Aid at (919) 684-6649, financial_aid@mc.duke.edu, or online, http://medschool.duke.edu/education/financial-aid-office.
+Additional information is available from the Office of Financial Aid at (919) 684-6649, financial_aid@mc.duke.edu, or online at http://medschool.duke.edu/education/financial-aid-office.